 An inexperienced drum instructor can only build their reputation through consistency.
 Therefore, they may need to take on lots of students initially at a lower rate.

-Once the tutor becomes more well known, they can gradually increase their prices as there will probably be more in demand at that point.
+Once the tutor becomes more well known, they can gradually increase their prices due to increased demand.

 Cost and Quality